carpentries/instructor-training/episodes/01-welcome.md

 ## Instructor Training Workshop Overview

 The goal of this two-day training is to provide you with the skills and information you need to become a certified Carpentries Instructor.
-Our expectations of certified Carpentries Instructors is that they:
+Our expectations of certified Instructors is that they:

-- be familiar with and understand how to apply research-based teaching principles, especially as they apply to The Carpentries audience.
+- be familiar with and understand **how to apply research-based teaching principles**, especially as they apply to The Carpentries audience.
-- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement The Carpentries policies and general practices to accomplish this.
+- understand the **importance of a respectful and inclusive classroom environment**; commit to creating such an environment; and be able to identify and implement The Carpentries policies and general practices to accomplish this.
-- practice and develop skills in the teaching methods used in The Carpentries workshops.
+- **practice and develop skills** in the teaching methods used in The Carpentries workshops.
-- learn enough about The Carpentries organisation to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.
+- learn enough about The Carpentries organisation to **know where to go for help**, how to start organizing a workshop, and how to get involved with community activities.

-These four goals are broken down into four main modules of content:
+These four goals are broken down into four main themes of content:

 ### How Learning Works